 Designing the graphical user interface, or GUI, is one of the most important tasks of an interactive graphic designer.
 This is the home page of the web site where users navigate the site.
 The GUI includes buttons, options, menus and directories so that web users can use and obtain information from the site.

-Creating an interactive web site takes more time and training.
-But this is a lucrative freelancing job, since most web sites are now aiming towards interactivity.
-In the near future, all web designers may already be required to learn interaction design.
+Creating an interactive website takes more time and training.
+But this is a lucrative freelancing job, since most websites are now aiming towards interactivity.
+Shortly, all web designers may already be required to learn interaction design.

 Online Portfolios of Interactive Web Designers